sam-sneed/shit-linux/README.md

 * It is recommended for typical desktop use that you ***uncheck*** the LVM-related partition options in the initial install.
 * You ***WILL*** need a SD Card with SD card reader ***OR*** USB Drive
 * Do ***NOT*** buy SD Cards or USB Drives online.
-* This only comes with the bare necessities.
-You'll need to provide any extra packages, such as power-management apps, via apt and/or flatpak.
-* Note that there is now a seperate install script (install-desktop.sh) for installing an XFCE4 desktop.
-* Also note that, no matter which desktop environment you choose, there is a librewolf.AppImage as well as some scripts needed to play and develop in ROBLOX (although you need a spare Android phone to use the player.)
-* There IS an "Additional Drivers" app to install NVIDIA drivers.
-* Most WiFi drivers that are compatible with Ubuntu Jammy Jellyfish should work by default ***after*** install.
+* Most WiFi drivers that are compatible with Debian Sid should work by default.
-* CURL is incompatible with most applications due to it being a shortcut to the better swirl project.
-  * Swirl's source can be found here: http://nodemixaholic.com:3002/nodemixaholic/swirl

 ### How to install on a PC?